ontio/ontology/docs/specifications/native_contract/ontid.md

 Event: trigger 'Recovery' event when succeeds
 ```

-This method secceeds if and only if the argument 2 is the user's existing public key,
+This method succeeds if and only if the argument 2 is the user's existing public key,
 and the recovery address has not been set.